doctea/vurfx/README.md

 a rough and hacky java-based VJ/music video/trippy visuals application using Processing 1.5.1 and GLGraphics library.
 With glsl shaders, SimpleOpenNI/Kinect rgb and depth support.

+example output and more info can be found at https://facebook.com/vurfx and https://instagram.com/vurfx

 ==== TODO ====

 proper docs/instructions